Two-day

 book said that Kamil's latest book represents different facets of Kashmiri

-writings besides adding some poems and couplets by writers and poets of
+writings besides adding some poems and couplets by writers and poets

-ponder," said Sultanpuri.
+to ponder," said Sultanpuri.

 Dr Bashar Bashir appreciated the manner in which Kamil